ABRACADABRA… Who was the first to make goldstone? You will find out in this blog post!

 Your recipe for making goldstone!

 It’s a type of glittering (because of the copper particles) man-made glass, that is made in a low-oxygen reducing atmosphere.
 Here is the recipe if you want to try to make goldstone yourself!
 An initial batch is melted together from silica, copper oxide, and other metal oxides to chemically reduce the copper ions to elemental copper.
-The vat is then sealed off from the air and maintained within a narrow temperature range, keeping the glass hot enough to remain liquid, while allowing metallic crystals to precipitate from solution without melting or oxidizing.
+The vat is then sealed off from the air and maintained within a narrow temperature range, keeping the glass hot enough to remain liquid, while allowing metallic crystals to precipitate from the solution without melting or oxidizing.

 After a crystallization period, the entire batch is cooled to a single solid mass, which is then broken out of the vat for selection and shaping.
 You will see that the final appearance of each batch is highly variable and heterogeneous.
 The best material is near the center or “heart” of the mass, ideally with large, bright metal crystals suspended in a semitransparent glass matrix.

-What alchemy gives the color to goldstone?
+What alchemy gives the color?

 The common color of goldstone is reddish-brown, due to the copper in the material.
 It also exists in other color variants based on other elements.
 Cobalt or manganese can be substituted for copper; the resulting crystals have a more silvery appearance, resulting in blue goldstone or purple goldstone respectively.
 Green goldstone forms its reflective particles from chromium oxides.